sanfinity-Iot/openremote/Developer-Guide:-Working-on-the-mobile-consoles.md

-The OpenRemote Mobile Apps render the consoles (user interface of an OpenRemote application) using a web view and provide bridging of native device functionality to provide a native app experience.
+The OpenRemote mobile consoles load the web applications using a web view and provide bridging of native device functionality to provide a native app experience.

 ## Android Console